Waiting for the February jobs report..

 Meanwhile, high dividend yields have helped defensive stocks become a place to store money in turbulent times over the past decade, especially as traditionally safe assets have done little.
 Until this dynamic changed in 2021; Rising inflation and raising interest rates by the Federal Reserve pushed up cash and Treasury yields.

 But in some cases attractive reviews are also costly.
 The utilities sector is trading at 17.7 times forward earnings estimates, which is nearly 20% above the historical average for the stock.
-Commodities are also trading at 20 times the share price-to-earnings ratio, about 11% above the historical average.
+Commodities are also trading at 20 times the share price-to-earnings ratio, regarding 11% above the historical average.
 The price-benefit ratio for health care was 17 times, just below the historical average.
 However, the financial outlook for the sector is relatively weak this year, and healthcare earnings for the S&P are expected to decline by 8.3%, versus an increase of 1.7% for the overall index, according to Refinitiv data.

 bond recovery

-Certainly, there are other factors that could help cement defensive names’ prospects as safe havens within the markets.
+Certainly, there are other factors that might help cement defensive names’ prospects as safe havens within the markets.
 One example is the rebound in positive volatility in the bond market, according to Mark Hackett, head of investment research at Nationwide.
 Who said: «You can get a very attractive return in the bond market now, which was not the case in the past».

 The most important economic events for the current week: